- HMS Community Values

 - Glossary for any abbreviations

-- Section I: Introduction (background including a clear statement of the scholarly question and its significance, as well as an up-to-date review of the relevant literature) - not more than 15 double-spaced pages
+- Section I: Introduction (background including a clear statement of the scholarly question and its significance, as well as an up-to-date review of the relevant literature)

 - Section II: Methods